 IN ADDITION to The University of Alabama Graduate School requirements, candidates are required to send the following items directly to the Sports Business Management program director, Dr. Ken Wright:

 Three Letters of Recommendation (at least one required from the following: academic professor, sport industry professional, etc.)

 Documentation of relevant professional experience in the sport industry, detailing where you worked, including supervisor contact information, time commitment, and responsibilities.

 For Example: Worked with the event management staff at The University of Alabama Athletic Department.
 My direct supervisor was (name) and they can be reached at (phone number or email).
 My professional activities included (state specific duties, responsibilities, and number of hours acquired).

 Deadlines for application:

-All application materials listed on the UA Graduate School website and program specific materials listed above MUST be turned in to The Graduate School and to the Sport Management Program Director at the addresses listed below.
+All application materials listed on the UA Graduate School website and program specific materials listed above MUST be turned in to The Graduate School and to the Sports Business Management Program Director at the addresses listed below.

 NOTE: Due to the high volume of applicants, the limited number of accepted students, and the highly competitive process, students waiting until the deadline to apply may find that there are no places left in the program for the semester desired.

 Dr. Ken Wright, Professor & Director Dr. Melvin Lewis, Assistant Professor Dr. Reuben Cook, Assistant Professor

 Ms. Jenna Swain, Graduate Assistant